Hub-Mo/JS-Course/js-complete-course/00-readit-fixit-writeit/01-Read-It/09/readme.md

 ## EX 09
 * Notice how the 2 map functions are attached to eachother, this is called 'method chaining'
 * What does the parseTitle function do exactly?
+>it takes movies that start with THE and transforms them yo uppercase.
 * Notice how all the code is in the shape of functions.